mjohnston/react-native-webpack-server/README.md

 The examples in this repo use a relative path `../../` to link to react-native-webpack-server.
 You'll need to replace these with the node.js module path: `react-native-webpack-server`.
 The 2 places you will see this are in `package.json` scripts and `webpack.config.js` hot loader entry.

-**NOTE:** hot reload currently only works with the web socket executor (hit CMD+D in the simulator).
+**NOTE:** hot reload currently only works with the web socket executor (hit CMD+D in the simulator) or the WebView executor (CMD+CTRL+Z -> Enable Safari Debugging).
 If you regurlarly use this feature, you might want to default to the web socket exeuctor in development:

 RCTBridge.m:
 ```objc